The Best Night Light

 Long-term testing notes

-One of the nice things about switching to a LED night-light is the fact that the bulbs should last at least a decade or two.
-Unlike incandescent bulbs of the past, which might have already needed replacing, our LED night-light bulbs have only utilized a small fraction of their overall lifespan.
+One of the nice things about switching to an LED night light is that the bulbs should last at least a decade or two.
+Unlike incandescent bulbs of the past, which might have already needed replacing since our initial tests, our LED night-light bulbs have only utilized a small fraction of their overall lifespan.

 The bottom line

-The Maxxima LED Multi-Color Night Light provides a safe, warm light that is ideal for a night-light in your room or the room of your child (on the red setting), as a soft white light for hallways, bathrooms, kitchens, etc., and a blue light that probably has a use for someone, somewhere (just not in your bedroom!).
+The Maxxima LED Multi-Color Night-Light provides a safe, warm light that is ideal for a night light in your room or the room of your child (on the red setting), as a soft white light for hallways, bathrooms, kitchens, etc.

-If you want a night-light more tailored to your young child, the Kinderglo Portable Night Light is easy to recharge, completely safe for young children, and lasts throughout the night.
+If you want a dimmable warm-white night light more tailored to your young child, the Vava – VA-CL006 is easy to use, comes with cute customization stickers and lasts for five nights between charges.

 Fenix - PD35